mcook42/Virtual-World-for-Reddit/Documents/README.md

 #Introduction

 We aim to create a 3D city based off of the popular social media site Reddit.
 In the city, a building is created for every Subreddit on Reddit.
 Inside the building, a room is created for every thread within that Subreddit.
 Inside every room, stick figure characters are created for every comment within that thread.
 Through interaction with these objects, the user is able to view/interact with Reddit in a three dimensional setting.
-We make the assumption that our users are already be familiar with Reddit's structure and features.
+We make the assumption that our users are already familiar with Reddit's structure and features.

 The application exists as both a Windows desktop application as well as a Google Cardboard virtual reality application.
-For both applications, a key board and mouse is used to control the movement of the user.
+For both applications, a keyboard and mouse is used to control the movement of the user.
 The user views the world through a first person viewpoint.

 In the backend, the application will be created using [Unity](https://unity3d.com/).
 A server will be used to gather information from Reddit and then send this data to the application.